TricksterGuy/complx/README-BUILD-INSTRUCTIONS.txt

   4. Install the dependancies with the following command sudo apt-get install libwxbase2.9-0-unofficial libwxbase2.9-dev libwxgtk2.9-0-unofficial libwxgtk2.9-dev wx2.9-headers wx-common

-3: Now bring a terminal to the directory of the source tree (i.e. where this file is located) and just type the following command make
+3: Now bring a terminal to the directory of the source tree (i.e. where this file is located along with folders complx, liblc3, lc3runner, as2obj) and just type the following command make

 4. If all goes well then it should not have given you any error messages.
 If you got a compiler warning do let me (email: bwhitehead0308@gmail.com) or a TA know (TA will just pass it along to me).
 If you get a compiler error check to make sure you followed the steps correctly and/or get a TA to debug your issue.